knative/docs/docs/serving/encryption/encryption-overview.md

 * To get the certificates, Knative relies on [cert-manager](https://cert-manager.io/) and our bridging component [net-certmanager](https://github.com/knative-extensions/net-certmanager/).
 They need to be installed and configured for the feature to work.
 * Specific SANs are used to verify each connection.
 Each component needs to trust the CA (possibly the full chain) that signed the certificates.
 For this, Knative system components will consume and trust a provided `CABundle`.
 The CA bundle needs to be provided by the cluster administrator, possibly using [trust-manager](https://cert-manager.io/docs/trust/trust-manager/) from cert-manager.

-See [external-domain-tls](TODO) for more information on this feature.
+See [Configure Knative system-internal encryption](./system-internal-tls.md) for more information on this feature.